Laser beam welding: Step 4

-In order to determine the boundary temperature at the laser impingement surface, you'd apply an equation like this. $k_n{\partial T\over \partial n}-q+h(T-T_o)+\sigma \epsilon (T^4-T^2_o)=0$, where kn=the thermal conductivity normal to the surface impinged on by the laser, h=convective heat transfer coefficient for air, σ is the Stefan–Boltzmann constant for radiation, and ε is the emissivity of the material being welded on, q is laser beam heat flux.
+In order to determine the boundary temperature at the laser impingement surface, you would apply an equation like this. $k_n{\partial T\over \partial n}-q+h(T-T_o)+\sigma \epsilon (T^4-T^2_o)=0$, where kn=the thermal conductivity normal to the surface impinged on by the laser, h=convective heat transfer coefficient for air, σ is the Stefan–Boltzmann constant for radiation, and ε is the emissivity of the material being welded on, q is laser beam heat flux.

 Unlike CW (Continuous Wave) laser welding which involves one moving thermal cycle, pulsed laser involves repetitively impinging on the same spot, thus creating multiple overlapping thermal cycles.
 A method of addressing this is to add a step function that multiplies the heat flux by one when the beam is on but multiplies the heat flux by zero when the beam is off.
 One way to achieve this is by using a Kronecker delta which modifies q as follows: $q=\delta*qe$, where δ= the Kronecker delta, qe=experimentally determined heat flux.
 The problem with this method, is it does not allow you to see the effect of pulse duration.
 One way of solving this is to a use a modifier that is time-dependent function such as:

 where v= pulse frequency, n=0,1, 2,...,v-1), τ= pulse duration.